 Are Essential Fatty Acids Necessary?

 The short answer is: Yes, fats are important to the equine diet.
 Many different fats are needed, such as saturated and unsaturated fats.
 Perhaps the most important of these fats for horse owners to be aware of is essential fatty acids (EFA).
 Unlike saturated fats, which horses can manufacture from excess carbohydrates, fat, and protein molecules, essential fatty acids (polyunsaturated and unsaturated fats) must be added to the diet since horses cannot synthesize them.
 Essential fatty acids are best known as Omega-3 and Omega-6 fatty acids, DHA, EPA and ALA.
 They are found in certain plants, as well as in cold-water fish.
-EFAs will help build the immune system to reduce laminitis and stomach ulceration; improve coat and hair condition; and serve as carriers for fat-soluble vitamins A, D, E, and K.
+EFAs will help build the immune system to reduce laminitis and stomach ulceration; improve skin and hair condition; and serve as carriers for fat-soluble vitamins A, D, E, and K.

 How Do EFAs Help?